creecros/MetaMagik/README.md

-MetaMagik Kanboard Plugin (Under Development)
+MetaMagik Kanboard Plugin (Beta)
 ==========================

+Forked from [Metadata Plugin](https://github.com/BlueTeck/kanboard_plugin_metadata) and added functionality ontop of previous plugin, **there is no need to use both plugins**

-This plugin uses Metadata to create Customizable Fields.
+1. This plugin uses Metadata to create Customizable Fields.

-A settings panel, allows you to create fields.
+2. A settings panel, allows you to create fields.

-Fields will show up when creating/modifying tasks.
+3. Fields will show up when creating/modifying tasks.

+4. Metadata is duplicated during task duplication.

+5. Exporting tasks to CSV will include custom fields.

-Metadata Sidebars for tasks, projects, and users to add remove metadata.
+6. Metadata Sidebars for tasks, projects, and users to add remove metadata.

-Filters for searching metadata.
+7. Filters for searching metadata.

 Plugin for https://github.com/fguillot/kanboard